 It’s clear why people from all gaming backgrounds have dipped their toes into the Crash series.
 It is a game that is simple enough to pick up but nearly impossible to master.
 Some would say that is what defines the perfect game.

-It has good moments and bad, but overall most of it holds up reasonably well.
+It has good moments and bad, but most of it holds up reasonably well overall.
 Crash Bandicoot took the side-scrolling genre and transformed it successfully into the 3D world that gaming has become.
 It’s still just as visually striking as it was two-and-a-half decades ago, and its replay value is just as good.

-While they didn’t do it perfectly, no one can knock Naughty dog for the effort they put in, the final product, and the legacy they created.
+While they didn’t do it perfectly, no one can blame Naughty Dog for their effort, the final product, and the legacy they created.

 What are your memories of this game?
 What game should be reviewed next?
 Whatever your thoughts are – don’t keep them to yourself: sound off in the comments below.